starflower/clean-wordpress-reset-theme/README.md

 # Clean Wordpress Reset Theme
-A clean wordpress theme for starters based on HTML5-Reset.
+A clean wordpress theme for starters based on HTML5-Reset and unsemantic grid.